Sector investing has been given a bad rap.

 To proponents of traditional asset allocation and broad diversification, investing in single industry sectors via ETFs is tantamount to speculation.
 Why bet on energy or financial stocks when a broad market index fund already holds these sectors?

 Granted, day trading in and out of sector ETFs is indeed speculative behavior.
-But it’s misinformed to assume tactical trading with sector ETFs is the primary or only way to invest in industry sectors.
+But it’s a misinformed view to assume that tactical trading with sector ETFs is the primary or only way to invest in industry sectors.

-Let’s examine three ways sector ETFs can help reduce market risk and increase cash flow.
+Let’s examine three ways that sector ETFs can actually help to reduce market risk and increase cash flow.

-If an investor really believes in the technology sector, why bet the house on just one horse when you can own many?
+If an investor really believes in the technology sector and its future prospects for earnings growth, why bet the house on just one horse when you can own many?

 That’s where ETFs come in.

-Study after study continues to prove the vast majority of stock portfolios (managed by both amateurs and professionals) consistently underperform corresponding index funds or index ETFs.
+And what about performance?
+Investment study after investment study continues to prove the vast majority of stock portfolios (managed by both amateurs and professionals) consistently underperform corresponding index funds or index ETFs.

 This even applies at the sector level.
-The stock-replacement strategy isn’t just smarter, it also helps investors avoid the higher investment costs associated with those losing strategies.
+The stock-replacement strategy isn’t just smarter, but it helps investors avoid the higher investment costs associated with those losing strategies.

 Increasing Dividend Growth

-Bonds or fixed income are a typical source for income-minded investors, but a lack of income growth is a major drawback.
+Bonds or fixed income are a typical source for income-minded investors.
+But a lack of income growth is major drawback.